 - Do research: Your background knowledge and other sources can help, but the best option is to get advice from the HR department, management, an external employee wellness consultant and an addiction counsellor.
 Some cases need extra preparation and legal assistance.

 - Vet the helpers: Authoritative figures in the workplace are acceptable, but limit them to two – do not scare the abuser into clamming up by mobilising an army of strangers against them.

-- Draw in employers: Fear of losing a job is one of the big reasons for denial.
+- Draw in employers: Fear of losing a job is one of the big reasons for the denial.
 If a sympathetic employer’s support can be enlisted, it will be much easier to break down denial.

 - Choose the time: Estimate a period when the abuser will have the time and be sober enough for meaningful talk.
 Set the event for that time.
 Avoid a rushed talk or heavily drugged responder.

 - Choose the place: In most cases, the abuser’s home is chosen as the venue for the intervention, but it can be any private and quiet place, depending on circumstances.
-A therapeutic environment like a rehab centre is ideal, if it can be arranged.
+A professional therapeutic environment like a rehab centre is ideal if it can be arranged.
 It’s clinical and authoritative setting inspires respect, calmness and trust.

 - Prepare the helpers: Arrange a meeting with the group members before the planned intervention.
 Inform everybody of all the details and what their roles will be.